 Well, once again a YA thriller and I just do not get along.
 No one is fucking surprised.

-I really don’t want to sit here and write a big negative review for this novel because it’s an LGBTQ+ rep YA that lots of kids will flock to and enjoy and feel represented in.
-So I’ll keep it short and sweet.
+I really don’t want to sit here and write a big negative review for this novel, so I’ll keep it short and

 For me, this book just didn’t work.
-I didn’t really like it.
 I was relieved when it was over.
 And if I hadn’t been listening to it on audio, I would have DNF’d it.
-At the most, I’ll call it a mixed bag of good and bad pieces.
-But at the other end of the spectrum, I’d say the writing was subpar (but that might be because of my old age,) over-dramatic and the plot was way too convoluted.
+At most, I’ll call it a mixed bag of good and bad pieces.
+There’s lots of representation in this, but the writing was subpar (but that might be because of my old age,) over-dramatic and the plot was way too convoluted.

-And I think we can all agree this is just way too long.
+I think we can all agree this is just way too long.
 It’s nearly 500 pages and I have no idea why.
 There is literally no reason for that kind of nonsense.
 The base plot didn’t require that many pages and it literally destroyed the pacing.
-I chalk this up to it being a debut novel.
-The pattern seems to be that first-time authors don’t know when to fucking cool it on detail and plot lines.

 Continue reading “Review: You’re Next by Kylie Schachte”